 How many times can I enter Suriname with my e-Visa?

-The e-Visa for Suriname is a Single Entry visa.
+The e-Visa for Suriname is a Multiple Entry visa.
 Please plan your trip accordingly to prevent hang ups in your travel plans.

 When will my e-Visa expire?

 90 days after arrival

 How long can I stay in Suriname?